 It’s also worth noting that if you enter into one of the adult races, your kids will get a free entry into the gobbler chase.

-The Turkey Trot will be taking place on November 25th, 2021 at 8 am.
+The Turkey Trot will be taking place on November 24th, 2022.
 Check the website for more information and to register.

 Check out our section on things to do with kids in San Francisco for more family-friendly ideas.